jiho/atlasr/README.md

 *   Linux users, you should get it from your package management system rather than from the above site.
 The pacckage is usually called R-cran.

-Optionally (but this is recommended as it makes things easier in the following), you can install a specialized editor on top of R, which can become your only interface to R. We recommend [RStudio](http://rstudio.org/).
-On the download page, select `RStudio Desktop` and it should detect your operating system and present the recommended file for you on the next page.
+We recommend using a specialized editor on top of R, which will become your only interface to R. Download and install [RStudio](http://rstudio.org/); on the download page, select `RStudio Desktop` and it should detect your operating system and present the appropriate file for you on the next page.

 ### Download the latest version of the scripts